-- Per recommendation of Town Engineer and in keeping with best practices, to use LID practices where possible to improve and protect the environment and ecosystems in Town. - To promote public health and safety by requiring street numbers to be visible.
+- To allow the use of 6 feet fences in more areas to provide desired privacy for homeowners without having to get a variance. - Per recommendation of Town Engineer and in keeping with best practices, to use the most current guidelines for storm water management. - To promote public health and safety by requiring street numbers to be visible.